-Weaver is a relatively common surname, and like many surnames that are derived from occupations (Smiths, Bakers, Fletchers etc) it can be found throughout the country, in Europe, as Weber or Wewer, and further afield.
-I can trace my forebears back eight generations to Weavers living in Herefordshire and the Welsh border in the mid seventeenth century [Family Tree 1].
+Weaver is a relatively common surname, like many surnames that are derived from occupations, such as Smith, Baker and Fletcher.
+I can trace my forebears back eight generations to Weavers living as farming folk in Herefordshire and along the Welsh border in the mid seventeenth century.

-For upwardly mobile Victorians to belong to an ‘ancient family’ – one that could trace its ancestry back to ‘ancient times’ – particularly to titled and landed forbears, and to sport a coat of arms, could only augment social status and the advantages that might bring.
+For upwardly mobile Victorians belonging to an ‘ancient family’ – one that could trace its ancestry back to ‘ancient times’, particularly to titled and landed forbears who sported a coat of arms – could only enhance social status and the advantages which that might bring.
 For twenty-first century families, ‘ancestry’ is all about discovering ‘where we have come from’ and seeking long-lost cousins.
-I suppose I belong to that later group.

 T H E M O V I N G F I N G E R W R I T E S A N D H A V I N G W R I T M O V E S O N . . .